icebearwillhuntthemdown/TIL-Today-I-Learnt/🟨JavaScript/ECMAScript 6.md

 # ECMAScript 6

+## Tranpiling
+Due to compatibility issues, we need a transpiler and a build tool to fully utilise ECMAScript 6 on any browsers.
-Transpiling : Trans- + Compiling
+**Transpiling** : Trans- + Compiling.
 * The process of converting code to a format that can be read by a browser
 * Converts ES6 code to ES5
 * Used in CoffeeScript and TypeScript
-	* Babel.js is widely used
+* Babel.js is a widely used transpiler

-to automate the process of using Babel, we use Webpack, the build tool to load all the necessary dependencies.
+* To automate the process of using Babel, we use Webpack, the build tool to load all the necessary dependencies.

 ## ES6 Syntax
 ### Let and Const
+<Br/><br/>

 ### Template String
 * Syntax